phylo42/sherpas/README.md

 These are the three necessary files used by SHERPAS to run, plus the desired output directory.
 Error messages will appear if one of them is missing, in which case the program will abort.

 **-d** : The path to the .rps database.
-All the information on a reference alignment and the corresponding phylogeny used by SHERPAS are stored in a phylo-kmer database, that needs to be built prior to using SHERPAS (https://github.com/phylo42/rappas2, see [link to rappas-build documentation]).
+All the information on a reference alignment and the corresponding phylogeny used by SHERPAS are stored in a phylo-kmer database, that needs to be built prior to using SHERPAS (https://github.com/phylo42/rappas2).
 Once built, the database is serialized and stored as a .rps file.
 Thus, this building step only needs to be performed once for a given reference alignment and a given kmer size k (note also that the database can independently be used with RAPPAS and SHERPAS).

 **-q** : The path to a .fasta file of query sequences.
 The sequences in this dataset will be investigated individually by SHERPAS, using the information contained in the database.